 The Multiple Sclerosis Center

 The Yale Multiple Sclerosis Center is a multidisciplinary service that evaluates and treats patients with suspected or diagnosed multiple sclerosis (MS).
 MS is a chronic central nervous system disease that causes symptoms ranging from numbness to weakness.
 Up to 10 percent of MS patients are diagnosed before the age of 18.
 The disease has different effects in these younger patients whose brains are still developing.
 Pediatric neurologist, Naila Makhani, MD MPH evaluates and treats these younger patients.
 She has significant experience in MS, receives funding from Race to Erase MS and participates in clinical trials for MS therapies in children.
-Dr. Makhani sees children under 12 years of age at the Long Wharf Medical Center (1 Long Wharf Drive, New Haven) and children 13 and older at the Yale Multiple Sclerosis Center in North Haven, about a 10 minute drive from the main Yale Medical Center campus.
+Dr. Makhani sees children under 12 years of age at the Long Wharf Medical Center (1 Long Wharf Drive, New Haven) and children 13 and older at the Yale Multiple Sclerosis Center on 6 Devine St in North Haven, CT, just a 10 minute drive from the main Yale Medical Center campus.
+The Yale Multiple Sclerosis Center offers streamlined resources including sophisticated brain imaging, pharmacy, an infusion center, and phlebotomy.
+A specialized nurse is available to answer questions about disease modifying therapies.
+Social work and nutrition consultants are available.
+In addition, there are opportunities to participate in MS clinical trials, research studies, and regularly scheduled clinical care conferences.

 The Pediatric Muscular Dystrophy Program